openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

          > current commit and rolling back to that other commit will not result in
          > a running MicroShift.

-1. Commits of current and previous boots are the same (current commit booted more than once in a row)
+(Following checks assume that commits of current and previous boots are the same, i.e. current commit booted more than once in a row)

 1. If backup for current commit exists: **restore**
    > - If this is greenboot's reboot, then backup was created before this commit was staged and deployed.
    >   So commit must've been reintroduced and [data would be restored early in the process](#current-commit-different-restore).
    >   - Being in this place in decision tree means that either restore failed or system was unhealthy.
    >     Restoring again seems to best bet.
    >
    > - If this is manual reboot, then system was healthy,
    >   then manually rebooted, backed data up and end up unhealthy,
    >   again rebooted resulting in being in this place in decision tree.
    >   - Admin should address problems before rebooting the system
    >     (and retrigger greenboot first, to refresh system's health)
    >   - Restoring data seems okay - going back to last healthy state.

 1. If backup for current commit does not exist
    > There's no proof of the commit being ever healthy

    1. If "history of commits" does not know about commit before current one: **delete data and [start cluster](#starting-the-cluster)**
       > First commit with MicroShift running on the system, system is consistently unhealthy.

    1. If "history of commits" has entry about commit before current one
       > MicroShift was already running on the device.
       > But it doesn't mean system will rollback to that "commit before current one"

       1. "Commit before current one" is the same as rollback according to ostree
          1. If version metadata matches "commit before current one": **backup data and proceed to [data migration](#data-migration-1)**
             > Previous boot of current commit might have been unhealthy because it failed to make a backup.

          1. Otherwise: **restore backup of "commit before current one"**
             > Give chance to migrate data and start cluster again.
             > Assumption that admin upgraded from healthy system is important here.

       1. "Commit before current one" is not the rollback: **delete data and [start cluster](#starting-the-cluster)**
          > Means that rollback does not feature MicroShift.
          > This is "retry boot" of FIDO scenario.

 ##### Data migration